mientjan/react-native-markdown-renderer/README.md

 # React Native Markdown Display [![npm version](https://badge.fury.io/js/react-native-markdown-display.svg)](https://badge.fury.io/js/react-native-markdown-display) [![Known Vulnerabilities](https://snyk.io/test/github/iamacup/react-native-markdown-display/badge.svg)](https://snyk.io/test/github/iamacup/react-native-markdown-display)

 It a 100% compatible CommonMark renderer, a react-native markdown renderer done right.
 This is __not__ a web-view markdown renderer but a renderer that uses native components for all its elements.
-These components can be overwritten when needed as seen in the examples.
+These components can be overwritten and styled as needed.

 ### Compatibility with react-native-markdown-renderer

-This is intended to be a drop-in replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements - **Due to how the new style rules work, there may be some tweaking needed**, [see how to style stuff section below](#How-to-style-stuff)
+This is intended to be a replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements - **Due to how the new style rules work, there may be some tweaking needed**, [see how to style stuff section below](#How-to-style-stuff)

 ### Install